Understanding Your CP54Q Notice

 Tips for next year

-Make sure you file using your name and taxpayer ID number as they appear on your social security card or taxpayer ID card.
+Make sure you file using your name and taxpayer ID number (TIN) that was updated by SSA or IRS.